-Step 1: Bake vanilla cakes
+Step 1: Bake two vanilla cakes

 Bake two 9″ round vanilla cakes using the Cakegirls vanilla cake recipe and these 9″ round cake pans.
 This bakery cake recipe tastes the best of any that I’ve made.
 I line the pan bottoms with parchment paper and use the baking strips that Mary suggests in her recipe.
 I like to bake the round cakes a week in advance and wrap and freeze per Mary’s instructions until I’m ready to decorate.

-Step 2: Make fondant mermaid scales
+Step 2: Make fondant mermaid scales for the cake